M66B/BackPackTrackII/README.md

 **(2) How can I stop this application?**

 BackPackTrack II is meant to continuously record your location, so there is no exit or quit option/menu.
-If you want to stop tracking, you can uncheck the check box labelled with *Tracking enabled*.
+If you want to stop tracking, you can uncheck the check box labelled *Tracking enabled* found in the location tracking sub-menu.

 <a name="FAQ3"></a>
 **(3) What is needed to make (reverse) geocoding work?**